-Audit Committee No. of Meetings in 2022: 6 Members: Patrick E. Corbin (Chair) Heather M. Cox Frank Russell Ellett Patrick J. McCann Key Responsibilities: Oversees the integrity of our financial statements Oversees the qualifications, performance, independence, and appointment of our independent registered public accounting firm Oversees the performance of our internal audit function and credit risk review Oversees our compliance with certain legal and regulatory requirements Oversees risks associated with, among others things, financial accounting and reporting, internal controls, and major financial risk exposures, including the steps taken by management to monitor and control such exposure Independence / Qualifications: All members who served on the Committee in 2022 were independent under NASDAQ listing standards, which is the exchange that our securities were traded on in 2022, and the heightened independence requirements applicable to audit committee members under SEC rules • All current Committee members are independent under NYSE listing standards, our Categorical Standards and the heightened independence
+Audit Committee No. of Meetings in 2023: 11

+Patrick E. Corbin (Chair) Frank Russell Ellett Donald R. Kimble Patrick J. McCann Thomas G. Snead, Jr.

+- · Oversees the integrity of our financial statements - · Oversees the qualifications, performance, independence, and appointment of our independent registered public accounting firm - · Oversees the performance of our internal audit function and credit risk - Oversees our compliance with certain legal and regulatory requirements - · Oversees risks associated with, among others things, financial accounting and reporting, internal controls, and major financial risk exposures, including the steps taken by management to monitor and control such exposure

-- requirements applicable to audit committee members under SEC rulesAll Committee members are financially literate in accordance with NYSE listing standards - Mr. Corbin and Mr. McCann each qualify as audit committee financial experts under SEC rules and have banking or related financial management expertise as defined by FDIC regulations
+- All members who served on the Committee in 2023 (including Ms. Cox who served on the Committee in 2023 until her resignation from the Board on July 13, 2023) were, and all current Committee members are, independent under NYSE listing standards, our Categorical Standards and the heightened independence requirements applicable to audit committee members under SEC rules - All Committee members are financially literate in accordance with NYSE listing standards - Mr. Corbin, Mr. McCann and Mr. Kimble each qualify as audit committee financial experts under SEC rules and have banking or related financial management expertise as defined by FDIC regulations